polymerdevs/Quest-Into-The-Polyverse-Phase-1/README.md

 - Participants who stand out for their community contributions.
 - Projects that exhibit the "Most Wow Factor".

 In future these incentives will not just reward technical excellence but also our wider community in the following Phases of the PIT.
+Projects will be further rewarded for the activity they generate!

 ## Key dates
 - **19th March:** Last day to provide us with your project and team details.
 Share [here](https://forms.gle/eCG4hEN6R21gc9z89).
 - **22nd March:** Early [submissions](https://docs.google.com/forms/d/e/1FAIpQLSfRLX9lhmDrx4-QdyxOx8d5TtfdJmqhzSbecGaFFZxm_AZMqg/viewform?usp=sf_link) to get into Polymer's Launch Partner Program for teams who can showcase meaningful development.
-- **26th March:** Promote protocols to broader community and help them onboard early users in the following phases of the testnet and finally mainnet(reserved for dApps with high readiness).
+- **26th March:** Promote projects to broader community and help onboard early users in testnet and finally launch on mainnet (reserved for dApps with high readiness).
 - **5th April:** Temporary building pause for evaluating all the submissions.
 Keep eye out for the final leaderboard!